Smoking ban: Evidence basis

-Research has generated evidence that secondhand smoke causes the same problems as direct smoking, including lung cancer, cardiovascular disease, and lung ailments such as emphysema, bronchitis, and asthma.
+Research has generated evidence that secondhand smoke causes the same problems as direct smoking, including Erectile dysfunction(Smoking causes erectile dysfunction because it promotes atherosclerosis) lung cancer, cardiovascular disease, and lung ailments such as emphysema, bronchitis, and asthma.
 Specifically, meta-analyses show that lifelong non-smokers with partners who smoke in the home have a 20–30% greater risk of lung cancer than non-smokers who live with non-smokers.
 Non-smokers exposed to cigarette smoke in the workplace have an increased lung cancer risk of 16–19%.
 An epidemiology report by the Institute of Medicine (IOM), convened by the United States Centers for Disease Control and Prevention (CDC), says that the risk of coronary heart disease is increased by around 25–30% when one is exposed to secondhand smoke.
-The data shows that even at low levels of exposure, there is risk and the risk increases with more exposure.
+The data shows that even at low levels of exposure, there is a risk, and the risk increases with more exposure.

 A study issued in 2002 by the International Agency for Research on Cancer of the World Health Organization concluded that non-smokers are exposed to the same carcinogens on account of tobacco smoke as active smokers.
 Sidestream smoke emitted from the burning ends of tobacco products contains 69 known carcinogens, particularly benzopyrene and other polynuclear aromatic hydrocarbons, and radioactive decay products, such as polonium-210.
 Several well-established carcinogens have been shown by the tobacco companies' own research to be present at higher concentrations in secondhand smoke than in mainstream smoke.

 Scientific organisations confirming the effects of secondhand smoke include the U.S. National Cancer Institute, the U.S. Centers for Disease Control and Prevention, the U.S. National Institutes of Health, the Surgeon General of the United States, and the World Health Organization.

 Air quality in bars and restaurants

-Restrictions upon smoking in bars and restaurants can substantially improve the air quality in such establishments.
+Restrictions on smoking in bars and restaurants can substantially improve the air quality in such establishments.
 For example, one study listed on the website of the CDC states that New York's statewide law to eliminate smoking in enclosed workplaces and public places substantially reduced RSP (respirable suspended particles) levels in western New York hospitality venues.
 RSP levels were reduced in every venue that permitted smoking before the law was implemented, including venues in which only smoke from an adjacent room was observed at baseline.
-The CDC concluded that their results were similar to other studies which also showed substantially improved indoor air quality after smoking bans were instituted.
+The CDC concluded that their results were similar to other studies, which also showed substantially improved indoor air quality after smoking bans were instituted.

 A 2004 study showed New Jersey bars and restaurants had more than nine times the levels of indoor air pollution of neighbouring New York City, which had already enacted its smoking ban.

 Research has also shown that improved air quality translates to decreased toxin exposure among employees.
-For example, among employees of the Norwegian establishments that enacted smoking restrictions, tests showed decreased levels of nicotine in the urine of both smoking and non-smoking workers (as compared with measurements prior to going smoke-free).
+For example, among employees of the Norwegian establishments that enacted smoking restrictions, tests showed decreased levels of nicotine in the urine of both smoking and non-smoking workers (as compared with measurements before going smoke-free).